Why Your Characters Behave The Way They Do

 The second type is the assertive, strong willed type.
 They are the pace-setters and trend-setters.
 They have high expectations, not only of themselves, but everyone else.

 Common characteristics of the assertive first born:

 Middle childrens’ attitude and lifestyle plays off that of the firstborn child.
 Generally, their personalities are the opposite of their older sibling.
 If he senses he can compete, he will.
 If the older child is stronger or smarter, the second may go off in another direction.

 Middle borns may feel like a fifth wheel.
 They go outside of their family to create a “family” with friends.
 Middles are the most secretive of all birth orders, because they feel the world isn’t paying attention and chose not to confide their plans.

 They are the last to seek professional help because they consider themselves mentally tough and independent.

-They are considered the most monogamous and have a strong commitment to make the marriage work.
+Others consider them the most monogamous, and they have a strong commitment to make the marriage work.

 Professions include sales, art, advertising, a career that involves negotiating or being level headed and unbiased.